RobertJN64/LearningRobotv2/README.md

 Once the installer finishes, reboot and connect to the robot by connecting to the wifi network it creates, and connecting to https://192.168.4.1

+## Calibration

+Hit the drive forward button, if the robot drives backwards or turns, swap motor wires as necessary.
+Hit the turn button, if the robot doesn't turn left, swap motor wires as necessary.
+Follow the rest of the calibration instructions on the webpage.